Sport in Russia: Speed skating

 Long track speed skating has a tradition in Russia since the Russian Empire.
 After the collapse of the Soviet Union, the Russian Federation won medals in speed skating in World Championships and World Cups.

 After the Russian invasion of Ukraine, the International Skating Union banned all speed skating athletes from Russia from events until further notice.
 In June 2023 it announced that it was maintaining its ban.

-Other winter sports
+Individual winter sports

-Other winter sports the Soviets and Russians have participated in are bobsleigh, skeleton, and luge.
+Individual winter sports the Soviets and Russians have participated in are bobsleigh, skeleton, and luge.

 After the Russian invasion of Ukraine, the International Bobsleigh and Skeleton Federation suspended the participation of Russian athletes and officials.
 It also suspended the Bobsleigh Federation of Russia until its next Congress in July 2022.

 Also after the Russian invasion, the International Luge Federation banned all Russian athletes, coaches, and officials from its events.
 It also suspended all Russian officials appointed to its Commissions and Working Groups by the executive board, and made Russia ineligible to host any of its events.
 In May 2023, the International Ski Federation (FIS) extended its ban on Russian and Belarusian athletes and officials at its events.